 Loose leaf Darjeeling teas

-Loose Darjeeling tea: the ‘Champagne of teas’.
-See our first & second flushes.
+Loose Leaf Darjeeling teas: the ‘Champagne of teas’.

 DARJEELING TEA INSIGHT: From: Himalayan foothills of West Bengal, India.
 Known as: the ‘Champagne of teas’.
 Type of tea: Black orthodox.
 Sometimes green, oolong or white.
 Leaf: neatly hand-picked two leaves and a bud.
 Classified by: grade and picking.
 First grown: 1859 using Chinese tea seed.
 Picking: 1st Flush from March.
 2nd Flush from May.
 Character: Light bodied, muscatel, fruity.
 In the cup: brisk to smooth.